 - Call routing – Routing inbound calls to specific agents or teams of agents

-THE DRAWBACKS OF ON-PREMISES CALL CENTre
+THE DRAWBACKS OF ON-PREMISES CALL CENTER

 In rolls the cloud

-The proliferation of the cloud and software as a service paved the way for a growing cloud-based call centre software industry.
+The proliferation of the cloud and software as a service paved the way for a growing cloud-based call center software industry.
 CFOs love the cloud as a viable method for incorporating technology without a large financial outlay.
 IT managers appreciate the fact that business users become more self-sufficient and less reliant on IT to support routine tasks.
 Service and support teams benefit through higher productivity as they gain access to the latest and most advanced technology.